devfaizan/LaravelAdminPanel/README.md

 # LaravelAdminPanel
-### This is admin view / dashboard of venorawatersupply system
+### This is admin view/dashboard for venorawatersupply system
 ### look at customer view here https://github.com/devfaizan/venorawatersupply-android